morelandjo/The-Lost-Cities-Autoloader/README.md

 # Lost Cities Autoloader

-A NeoForge mod for Minecraft 1.21.1 that automatically applies Lost Cities profiles to new worlds without requiring manual configuration in the world creation screen.
+A Minecraft mod that automatically applies Lost Cities profiles to new worlds without requiring manual configuration in the world creation screen.

+Normally to get Lost Cities content in a new world you have to go through a separate screen with many different settings.
+This mod is ideal for mod packs that want to have Lost Cities in the world by default without the player setting them up.

 ## Requirements